-Mr. V Sibley is the Operations Director.
-Mr. Sibley is employed by the Council as Commercial Services Manager.
-For both companies the Council's Corporate Head of Financial Services provides financial services and has oversight of the company affairs to protect the Council's financial interest.
+Ms. A Williams is the Managing Director for these companies and Ms. Lyons is the Finance Director.
+For all of the companies the Council's Asst Chief Executive provides financial services and have oversight of the company affairs to protect the Council's financial interest.
 The Board has appointed local private sector accountants to prepare the company accounts and the required audits to report to the Council as the ultimate shareholders.

-All three companies have Articles of Association in place, company registration documents and be-spoke Shareholder Agreements.
+All three companies have Articles of Association in place, company registration documents and bespoke Shareholder Agreements.
 A detailed business and financial plan have been prepared and the Loan Facilities Agreement (LFA) that will provide the mechanism for drawing down commercial loans from the Council.

 At every stage of the development of the Council's regeneration programs and projects, Members have steered the direction of activity within the framework provided by the Property Investment Strategy and lately the Councils Capital Strategy via reports to the Corporate Management Committee and all Member briefings to Council who have made key decisions.
-That process will continue beyond 31 March 2020 as the regeneration activity develops through a development partner to deliver the Runnymede Regeneration Programme of a number of sites over an 8-10 year period.
+That process will continue beyond 31 March 2021 as the regeneration activity develops through a development partner to deliver the Runnymede Regeneration Programme of a number of sites over an 8-10-year period.